Canton Synchronization Domain on Fabric

 Analysis and Limitations

-Below is an analysis with regard to driver requirements (functional and non-functional).
+Below is an analysis of driver requirements (functional and non-functional).

 Functional Requirements